albar965/littlenavmap-manual/src/en/SCENERY.rst

 *Little Navmap* will use navdata updates that are installed in the directory ``Custom Data``.

-Updates installed in the GPS directories are not used.

 User defined data from the files ``user_fix.dat`` and ``user_nav.dat`` is read and merged into the simulator database if found.
+Note that you have to disable the Navigraph database to see the user navaids from the X-Plane files.

 Note that neither ARINC nor the FAACIFP files are supported.
+Updates installed in the GPS directories are not used.

 .. _load-scenery-library:

-Dialog Window Options
+Dialog Load Scenery Library
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The dialog window ``Load Scenery Library`` has the following controls: